CREDVAULTLIMITED/Sunny/UNIFIED_PAYMENT_ARCHITECTURE.md

 # Sunny Payment Gateway - Unified Payment Architecture

+> **DISCLAIMER: PUBLIC DOCUMENT**
+> This document contains high-level architectural information intended for public consumption.
+> It describes general design patterns and abstract implementations, not actual production code.
+> Any examples provided are for illustrative purposes only and may not reflect current implementation.
+> Detailed implementation specifics, security mechanisms, and proprietary algorithms are maintained
+> in private documentation accessible only to authorized personnel.
+>
+> Last reviewed: May 18, 2025

 ## Overview

 Sunny Payment Gateway has been designed as an all-in-one core payment engine that consolidates multiple global payment methods under a single unified architecture.
 This document outlines the architectural design and components that enable Sunny to serve as a comprehensive payment platform.